No More Manual Tests? Evaluating and Improving ChatGPT for Unit Test Generation: Introduction

 \parabf{Technique.} Inspired by our findings above, we further propose \ourtool{}, a novel \chatgpt -based unit test generation approach, which leverages \chatgpt{} itself to improve the correctness of its generated tests. \ourtool{} includes an initial test generator and an iterative test refiner.
 The initial test generator decomposes the test generation task into two sub-tasks by (i) first leveraging \chatgpt{} to understand the focal method via the \textit{intention prompt} and (ii) then leveraging \chatgpt{} to generate a test for the focal method along with the generated intention via the \textit{generation prompt}.
 The iterative test refiner then iteratively fixes the compilation errors in the tests generated by the initial test generator, which follows a validate-and-fix paradigm to prompt \chatgpt{} based on the compilation error messages and additional code context.

-To evaluate the effectiveness of \ourtool{}, we further apply \ourtool{} on an evaluation dataset of 100 additional focal methods (to avoid using the same dataset that has been extensively analyzed in our study part), and compare the tests generated by \ourtool{} with the default \chatgpt{} to answer the following research question.
+To evaluate the effectiveness of \ourtool{}, we further apply \ourtool{} on an evaluation dataset of 100 additional focal methods (to avoid using the same dataset that has been extensively analyzed in our study part) and three projects (to analyze the project-level effectiveness), and compare the tests generated by \ourtool{} with the default \chatgpt{}.
+Furthermore, since the idea of \chatgpt{} is general and not limited to the specific model (\eg{} \chatgpt{}), we further investigate the generalization capabilities of \ourtool{} by applying it to two recent open-source LLMs (\ie{} \codellama{} and \codefuse{}).
+We answer the following research questions in experiments.